Kawano Station

-Kawano Station (河曲駅, Kawano-eki) is a passenger railway station in located in the city of Suzuka, Mie Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).
+Kawano Station (河曲駅, Kawano-eki) is a passenger railway station located in the city of Suzuka, Mie Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

 Lines

 Kawano Station is served by the Kansai Main Line, and is 47.5 rail kilometers from the terminus of the line at Nagoya Station.

 Station layout

 The station consists of two opposed side platforms, connected by a level crossing.